It's always like Saturday in Heaven!

 I noticed that some funny looking kids also found their way to the table too.
 One was chewing

-with her mouth open and one was eyeing me suspiciously while clinging to the nice green-eyed
+with her mouth open and one was eyeing me suspiciously while hiding behind the fat lady with the stern face.

-ladies' apron.
-A third one always seemed to have to get up and use the bathroom,thereby making
+A third one always seemed to have to get up and use the bathroom, thereby making

 a game of musical chairs necessary.
 This threw off the mealtime concert of chewing, and